kauffybean/cultural-trend-analysis/README.md

 ## Why I Built This

+Note: This is very-much-so a v1 attempt and requires much more refinement!

 I started this project after recognizing a consistent gap between how trends are *discussed* and how they are actually *monetized*.

 From an affiliate marketing and content strategy perspective, there is real leverage in understanding: